swcarpentry-ja/carpentries-coc/topic_folders/policies/incident-response.md

 **In-Person Event Checklist (Carpentries Workshops, CarpentryCon, CarpentryConnect, Carpentries Instructor Training)**
 * Ensure participants are safe.
-* If not refer to the [Immediate Response Checklist](#checklists-for-responding-to-an-incident).
+* If not, refer to the [Immediate Response Checklist](#checklists-for-responding-to-an-incident).
 * Listen to the reporter and write down as many details as possible.
 * Ask the reporter to report the incident via the [Code of Conduct Incident Report Form][reporting-form].
 If they would rather you complete the report, complete the report with their assistance.
-* Inform the workshop host that there was an incident, and that a report was submitted via the [incident report form][reporting-form].
+* Inform the workshop host that there was an incident and that a report was submitted via the [incident report form][reporting-form].
 If the incident involves the workshop host, report the incident directly to the Code of Conduct committee via the incident report form.

 **Online Events and Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)**
-* Inform the event host/meeting facilitator that there was an issue, and send a report via the [incident report form][reporting-form].
+* Inform the event host/meeting facilitator that there was an issue and send a report via the [incident report form][reporting-form].
 * If the incident involves the event host/meeting facilitator, please complete the [incident report form][reporting-form] and rest assured that confidentiality and your experience in our community is our first priority.

 If a community member has violated the CoC via an online event, the CoC committee can enact a short-term [Termed Suspension](termed-suspension.html), and the reportee’s privileges to all Carpentries communication channels could be suspended until the Code of Conduct Committee has concluded their investigation of the reported incident.